LaurinZubler/sa-documentation/chapters/introduction.typ

 #global.paragraph(
   "Cognitive Challenge",
   [
     Translating the abstract information provided by these instruments into practical application requires good spatial imagination and experience.
-The 2D representation of wind direction and speed on common instruments, can be challenging to interpret in a real-world, three-dimensional sailing context.
+The 2D representation of wind direction and speed on common instruments can be challenging to interpret in a real-world, three-dimensional sailing context.
 Sailors must mentally visualize how the wind interacts with their sails and course, a skill that typically develops with practice and time.
 This could be simplified by Augmented Reality.
   ]
 )